UPDATE MAY 6, 2021

 With the session concluded, it is time for our final report.

-HB 116 – Requires owner disclosure and creates a new decontamination standard and process for properties contaminated from smoking meth.
-The bill has passed the House and the Senate committee.
-It is now awaiting a vote on the Senate floor.
+HB 116 (Rep. Vince Ricci, Laurel) – Requires owner disclosure and creates a new decontamination standard and process for properties contaminated from occupants smoking meth.
+The bill passed the legislature and was signed by the Governor.

-HB 153 – Clarifies that only active real estate brokers and salespersons are required to have errors and omissions insurance.
+HB 153 (Rep. Ross Fitzgerald, Fairfield) – Clarifies that only active real estate brokers and salespersons are required to have errors and omissions insurance.
 This bill passed the legislature and was signed into law by the Governor.
-We thank REALTOR® member Rep. Ross Fitzgerald for sponsoring this legislation.
+We thank REALTOR® member Rep. Ross Fitzgerald from Fairfield for sponsoring this legislation.

-SB 211 – Protects property rights from misuse of subdivision review for impacts to agriculture.
-The bill had a good hearing and was supported by both the development community and farmers and ranchers.
-It has been passed by the Senate and awaits a committee hearing in the House.
+SB 211 (Sen. Steve Fitzpatrick, Great Falls) – Protects property rights from misuse of subdivision review for impacts to agriculture.
+The bill is supported by both the development community and farmers and ranchers.
+It has been passed by the legislature and signed by the Governor.

 HB 49 – Increases document recording fees to fund Cadastral and other digital library services

 HB 195 – Limits lookback periods for homeowner’s insurance policies

 HB 252 – Creates a tax credit for employer-paid trade education